-We propose that once the tribunal is appointed, its president should be required to transmit a copy of the notice of arbitration and the agreement on the composition of the tribunal to the UNCITRAL secretariat, which would then post both documents on the UNCITRAL website.
+We propose that once the tribunal is appointed, it should be required to transmit a copy of the notice of arbitration and the agreement on the composition of the tribunal to the UNCITRAL secretariat, which would then post both documents on its website.
 This would bring the UNCITRAL Rules in line with other rules and processes, such as those under ICSID, pursuant to which a public register of all arbitrations is already maintained.
-Similarly, the WTO systematically posts requests for consultation and the subsequent requests for establishment of a panel on its website.
+Similarly, the World Trade Organization (WTO) systematically posts requests for consultation and the subsequent requests for establishment of a panel on its website.